Unirgy uRapidFlow Magento 2 Extension review and comparison with Improved Import

 Final Words on Unirgy

 As you can see, the Unirgy uRapidFlow Magento 2 module provides lots of options designed to simplify your import/export routine and integration with external platforms.
 Of course, it lacks some important features, such as field mapping, but even without them, the extension is mighty enough to cope with the most strict requirements.

 As for the price, the standalone module costs $705 for a single domain.
 The solution with the extended functionality starts at $2210.
 For further information, follow the link below:

 Improved Import and Export extension comes with the following list of features:

-- Import and export of ALL general Magento 2 entities: products, categories, customers, orders, advanced pricing, attributes, CMS blocks, CMS pages.
+- Import and export of ALL general Magento 2 entities: products, categories, customers, orders, advanced pricing, attributes, CMS blocks, and CMS pages.

-- Specific Magento 2 entity import and export: URL rewrites, widgets, product reviews, catalog search terms, search synonyms.
+- Specific Magento 2 entity import and export: URL rewrites, widgets, product reviews, catalog search terms, and search synonyms.

-- Support Magento 2 B2B extension import and export: companies, shared catalogs, requisition lists, quotes and negotiable quotes.
+- Support Magento 2 B2B extension import and export: companies, shared catalogs, requisition lists, quotes, and negotiable quotes.

 - Exclusive Magento 2 Commerce/Cloud entities import and export: gift cards, page hierarchy, visual merchandiser.

 - File formats: CSV, XML (with XSLT templates), XLSX, ODS, and Json.